Updated: large law enforcement presence in Westway; schools placed on lockdown - NewsBreak

 Related

 LAS CRUCES, N.M.
-(KFOX14) — Las Cruces police arrested and booked a 19-year-old suspect involved in the deadly shooting along Lees Drive.
-David Chavez, 19, was booked into the Dona Ana County Detention Center on Friday.
-Las Cruces police officials stated police officer responded to a shooting in the...
+(KFOX14/CBS4) — Las Cruces police arrested and booked a 19-year-old suspect involved in the deadly shooting along Lees Drive.
+David Chavez, 19, was booked into the Doña Ana County Detention Center on Friday.
+Las Cruces police confirmed with CBS4 that an act of vigilantism led...

 2 crashes on I-10 west in El Paso cause delays; 2 taken to hosptial